OneCodeMan/WritingPractice/src/pages/07-27-2017-jackson/index.md

 Empty vodka bottles, ziplock bags of half-eaten mushrooms, empty bags of _Lays_ original chips filled the table in front of the TV.
 Years back, they were filled with self-help and philosophy books.
-The only filled items on that table were the two cylindrical orange containers labeled
+The only items that were filled on that table were two cylindrical orange containers labeled
 ```
 WALLACE, JACKSON
 TAKE 2 CAPSULES BY MOUTH ONCE DAILY